Dental Crown and Bridge

 When you need a Crown?

 teeth.
-Dental crown look and feel like natural teeth and
+Dental crown can look and feel like natural teeth and

 more resistant to injury.
-Dental crowns are often used to
+Dental crown can be used to

 many other reasons for dental crown treatments; most often being